horato/RoxorBot/README.md

 Features
 ========
-Some... to lazy to write them down.
+Some... too lazy to write them down.

 Requires
 ========